HeardLibrary/digital-scholarship/script/codegraf/index.md

 This module teaches you how to use the GitHub Desktop Client to create a personal version control and backup system using GitHub.

-Total video time: xh xm
+Total video time: 1h 42m

 **Lessons included in the module:**